ProjectPythia/pythia-foundations/foundations/terminal.md

    print("Hello, world!")
    ```

+7. Save your file and exit the navigator.

+   How to do this is dependent on your chosen text editor.
+In Vim the command is `:wq`. in Nano it is `Ctrl + O` to save and `Ctrl + X` to exit (where you will be prompted if you want to save it, if modified).

-7. In the terminal, execute your script:
+8. In the terminal, execute your script:

    ```
    $ python mysci.py